Glenn Dubin: Political donations

 Dubin donates to Democratic Party causes, giving $75,000 in 2019.
 He donated to the congressional campaigns of Abigail Spanberger, Gil Cisneros, Max Rose, Dan McCready, and Elaine Luria.
 He also donated $1,000 each to the 2020 presidential campaigns of Steve Bullock and Michael Bennet.
 Pete Buttigieg received $2,800.

 In 2023, Dubin donated $100,000 to a Super PAC supporting the Republican presidential candidate Vivek Ramaswamy.

 Personal life

+In 1987, Dubin married Elizabeth Saltzman, an associate editor at Vogue magazine.
+The marriage ended in divorce.
 In 1994, Dubin married Eva Andersson, a physician.
 They have three children.
 He first saw her on the New York Posts Page Six in a modeling photo.

-The Dubins live in Manhattan and own property in Colorado's Gunnison County and in Sweden.
+The Dubins live in Manhattan.
+From 2006 to 2016 they owned the sprawling apartment on Fifth Avenue that formerly belonged to Jacqueline Kennedy Onassis.
+In 2024, they bought a 4,100-square-foot condominium for one of their daughters.
+They also live part-time in their Palm Beach, Florida home; own the 7,000-acre Castleton Ranch in Colorado's Gunnison County; and maintain residences in Westchester County, New York, and Gothenburg, Sweden.

-Dubin and Jeffrey Epstein
+Relationship with Jeffrey Epstein

 There are several connections between Dubin and Jeffrey Epstein.
 Epstein invested millions in Dubin's hedge fund and helped JPMorgan acquire Dubin's firm.
-Epstein dated Dubin's wife for nearly a decade starting in the 1980s.
-Epstein was the godfather of Dubin’s children.
-The Dubins maintained their friendship with him after his arrest for sex trafficking in 2006.
-In testimony in Virginia Giuffre's 2015 civil suit against Ghislaine Maxwell, Giuffre testified that Maxwell instructed her to "have sex with Glenn Dubin" and others, but did not say that she did.
+Epstein had also dated Dubin's wife, Eva Andersson-Dubin, for nearly a decade starting in the 1980s, and was the godfather of Dubin’s children.

+JP Morgan suspicious transaction report

+In 2019, JPMorgan Chase included transactions involving Dubin in a suspicious activity report covering approximately 4,700 Epstein-linked transactions totaling more than $1 billion.
+The report said the transactions as a whole were potentially related to reports of human trafficking, but did not describe the nature of the transactions involving Dubin or Epstein's role in them.
+A spokesperson for Dubin said the transactions were unrelated to Epstein's crimes.
+Dubin has not been charged with any crime in connection with Epstein.